 Parking – Build another 1000 parking spaces with our Parking Partners and passenger facility charges (PFC) to enhance revenue.
 Discuss the pricing of our existing parking products.

 Bond Indebtedness – Reevaluate debt projects as part of our capital program.

 Human Resources – Universally implement, throughout the NOAB airport workforce, accountability measures, annual performance reviews and established work rules to improve performance.

 Though general in nature, I believe my three-part strategy forms the basis for charting a course to move forward on a path for success.
 With uncertainty behind us and certainty in front of us, the New Orleans Aviation Board and staff are committed more than ever to changing the airport for the better, both inside and out.

-Iftikhar Ahmad, director of aviation for Louis Armstrong New Orleans International Airport may be reached at email@example.com.
+Iftikhar Ahmad, director of aviation for Louis Armstrong New Orleans International Airport may be reached by clicking here.
 Check your local listings for the air time of the Armstrong International Airport 30 minute television program, "Airport Alive,” or view it on the airport website, www.flymsy.com, by clicking on the "Airport Alive” link on the homepage.